20jam/php-oop/readme.md

 1. When we want be commit to writing certain class methods, or when we are only sure of there names.
 2. When we want child classes to define these methods.

+Abstract classes cannot be instantiated, and whatever non-abstract class derived from it must include actual implementations of all inherited abstract methods and properties.

 [See example](./src/abstract-classess.php)

 ## Interfaces

-An interface can be considered as an outline of what a particular object can do.
+An interface can be seen as an outline of what a particular object can do.
 They are considered one of the main building blocks of the SOLID pattern.

-Interfaces allow us to create code which specifies which methods a class must implement, without having to define how these methods are implemented.
+With interfaces we can create code which specifies which methods a class must implement, without having to define how these methods are implemented.

+A lot of people may find interface to be similar to abstract classes, or doesn't know which one to choice, here a few notes on that:

 Interfaces are contract, we "implement" them to provide code and behavior that fit the description of the interface.
 In the other hand, Abstract Classes are